DeprecatedCode/act.js/README.md

 ## Introduction

 Act.js is a set of tools to help streamline your JavaScript application.
 From small building blocks to flow management, Act.js does the tough work for you.
+It's old-fashioned in the sense that it does not rely on watchers or setters/getters for operation.

 ## $prop